Dr Laura Fitton

 Biography

-Laura graduated from Liverpool University with a BSc in Human Anatomy and Cell Biology and a PhD in Primate Masticatory Biomechanics.
-She has joined HYMS as a lecturer in Anatomy after working for 4 years as a postdoctoral researcher at Hull York Medical School and the Medical and Biological Engineering Research Group at the University of Hull.
-Laura’s research focuses on masticatory biomechanics and the functional significance of morphological variation from a developmental and evolutionary perspective.
+Laura Fitton graduated from the University of Liverpool with a BSc in Human Anatomy and Cell Biology (2003) and a PhD in Masticatory Biomechanics (2008).
+She undertook postdoctoral research at Hull York Medical School and in the Department of Engineering at the University of Hull, where she further developed expertise in biomechanics and computational approaches to the study of anatomical form and function.

 Research